Floby/node-json-streams/README.markdown

 Streamed parser and stringifier that act like writable and readable streams

 ## ParseStream
-You can build a `ParseString` like so:
+You can build a `ParseStream` like so:

 ``` javascript
 var json = require('json-streams');